Aashiii-1/QFI_Analysis/README.md

     - Lᵢ are a set of jump operators which descibe the dissipative part of the dynamics
     - Γ are the damping rates
-    - Work in Liouville space, where you use a Lindbladian superoperator -<span style="color:turquoise"> not sure what jump operators i am using
+    - Work in Liouville space, where you use a Lindbladian superoperator

 ### Step-by-step functions
     - To generate pauli matrices
     - To make operators act on locally in the chain